- Oops!Something went wrong.Please try again later.

 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

-So, based on the above formula, the ROE for Camden Property Trust is:
+So, based on the above formula, the ROE for ALE Property Group is:

-Camden Property Trust's Earnings Growth And 5.6% ROE
+ALE Property Group's Earnings Growth And 6.9% ROE

-Additionally, Camden Property Trust has paid dividends over a period of at least ten years, which means that the company's management is determined to pay dividends even if it means little to no earnings growth.
-Based on the latest analysts' estimates, we found that the company's future payout ratio over the next three years is expected to hold steady at 65%.
-Therefore, the company's future ROE is also not expected to change by much with analysts predicting an ROE of 5.4%.
+Additionally, ALE Property Group has paid dividends over a period of at least ten years, which means that the company's management is determined to pay dividends even if it means little to no earnings growth.
+Existing analyst estimates suggest that the company's future payout ratio is expected to drop to 0.6% over the next three years.
+Still forecasts suggest that ALE Property Group's future ROE will drop to 5.4% even though the the company's payout ratio is expected to decrease.
+This suggests that there could be other factors could driving the anticipated decline in the company's ROE.